Triplicane: Literary mention

 The early records of the town are rooted to epic rather than history.
 The city's original name, Thiruvallikeni, finds various mentions in the Nalayira Divya Prabandham, which are a collection of hymns by earlier poets that were compiled in the ninth century.
 One such poet, Thirumangai Alvar, described Thiruvallikeni as a densely canopied forest with peacocks and koels, where the sun's rays could not penetrate.
-Another poet, Peyalwar, describes Thiruvallikeni as, "by the tossing sea... where corals and pearls washed ashore liken the evening sky and the lamps they light of dusk."
+Another poet, Peyalwar, describes Thiruvallikeni as being "by the tossing sea... where corals and pearls washed ashore liken the evening sky and the lamps they light of dusk."

 Medieval era

 The evidence from stone inscriptions indicates that Parthasarathy temple was built in the eighth century by a Pallava King.
-The temple was later expanded by the Pallavas, Cholas, Vijayanagara rulers.
+The temple was later expanded under the Pallavas, Cholas, Vijayanagara rulers.
 It has been recorded that a rivulet, Kaivareni, ran across Triplicane and Mylapore.
 The legend has it that the rivulet connected two water bodies: the temple tank of Parthasarathy temple and a sacred well, Mani Kairavani, in the flower garden of Adi Kesava Perumal temple of Mylapore.
 It is believed that Peyalvar, one of the 12 alvars, was born on a lily flower in this well and that he sailed through the rivulet to worship Lord Krishna in the Parthasarathy temple.
 To commemorate this, the idol of Peyalwar in Mylapore is brought, as a procession, to Parthasarathy temple every year in the month of September.
-Peyalwar temple was built in the 13th century.
+The Peyalwar Temple was built in the 13th century.